 3 compelling reasons to schedule more nothing

 Test fate and plan your day, hour by hour.
 Don’t leave any room in between tasks, appointments or commitments.
 Emergencies and surprises consider this an invitation to show up and blow up the notion that you think you run the world.
-Instead leave a little room for nothing.
+Instead create margin and leave a little room for nothing.
 The nothing may turn into something and you’ll have time for it.
 If the nothing is nothing, consider it bonus time for a nap, a walk, or just sitting quietly.

 2. Less rushing around makes you a kinder person.